pupil-labs/pupil-docs/developer-docs/recording-format.md

 - `eye1`: Left eye video

 ### Audio File
-Audio is only recognized by the playback plugin if the file is named `audio.mp4`.
+An audio file is only recognized in Pupil Player's playback plugin if the file is named `audio.mp4`.

 ### `pldata` Files